gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 ## Provide Infrastructure Credentials and Configuration

-As this setup is running on a real infrastructure, you have to provide credentials for DNS, the infrastructure, and the kubeconfig for the Gardener cluster you want to use as seed.
+As this setup is running on a real infrastructure, you have to provide credentials for DNS, the infrastructure, and the kubeconfig for the Kubernetes cluster you want to use as seed.

 > There are `.gitignore` entries for all files and directories which include credentials.
-Nevertheless, please double check and make sure that credentials are not commited.
+Nevertheless, please double check and make sure that credentials are not committed to the version control system.

 ### DNS